projects

 Founder/mentor: Francisco Córdova I Director: Pedro Valiente

-Cancun Riviera Maya International Film Festival (2007-2009) supports new film and arts in Southwest Mexico with a unique profile (official competition: International, Ibero America, Mexico), focus on operas primas, and environmental cinema.
-Andy García and Danny Glover supported the Festival.
+Cancun Riviera Maya International Film Festival (2007-2009) presented emerging cinema with a distinctive profile, including its official competition (International, Ibero-America, Mexico), focus on operas primas, and environmental cinema.
+Supported by Andy García and Danny Glover.
 I Flickr

 Espacio Cine

-Producer: Jorge Párraga I Executive producer: Yuri Breña I Director/Guest Speaker: Pedro Valiente
+Producer: Jorge Párraga I Executive producer: Yuri Breña I Director: Pedro Valiente

-Espacio Cine [Space Film] (2005-2007) was the first Film Workshop in Espacio’s history at Televisa.
-Espacio gathered yearly over 30.000 university students to attend activities on TV/media.
-Including major world figures, Espacio was celebrated all over Mexico, Washington DC, and Latin America.
+Espacio Cine (2005-2007) was the first film workshop at Televisa’s Espacio.
+As the main university media event in Latin America for decades, it gathered yearly over 30.000 students to attend TV/media programs.
+Espacio was set all over Mexico, Washington DC, and Latin America.

 MEXICO